Architecture overview for SQL Server Machine Learning Services

 It also provides an overview of how the architecture is designed to meet these goals, how R and Python are supported and executed by SQL Server, and the benefits of integration.

 Overall, the extensibility framework is almost identical for R and Python, with some minor differences in the details of the launchers that are called, configuration options, and so forth.
-For further information about the implementation for a specific language, see these topics:
+For further information about the implementation for a specific language, see these articles:

 In SQL Server 2016, numerous changes were introduced to the database engine to support execution of R scripts using SQL Server.
 In SQL Server 2017, this underlying infrastructure was improved to add support for the Python language.